Deepest crimson with purple hues.

 Ray Jordan Wine Guide 2023

-From the start this a captivating blend.
+From the start this is a captivating blend.
 Scented notes of violets and red berry strike immediately.
 The palate is a sumptuous feast of fruit with a complex savoury dark chocolate addition.
 Retains a smooth and refined palate structure.
 The supple completeness of the middle palate is a feature, with those fine sinewy tannins adding definition and structure.

 James Suckling 2022